mongodb-labs/atlas-cli-plugin-terraform/README.md

 ## Installing

-Install the [Atlas CLI](https://github.com/mongodb/mongodb-atlas-cli) if you don't have done it yet.
+Install the [Atlas CLI](https://github.com/mongodb/mongodb-atlas-cli) if you haven't done it yet.

 Install the plugin by running:
 ```bash